iOS 26

 Android users can look at the free app Photo Metadata remover to remove the metadata from their photos.

-The Photo metadata remover app is a well-appointed app with a clear interface and easy-to-use directions.
+The Photo Metadata Remover app is simple, with a clear interface and easy-to-use directions.
 It supports multiple EXIF tags and allows Batch Processing of photos for faster results.

 Here’s how it works.

-- You’ll have three options to choose from.
-Select the one that best suits your need.
+2. You’ll have three options to choose from.
+Select the one that best suits your needs.

-- As soon as you select your photos, the app will automatically clear the metadata and save them to your phone.
+3. As soon as you select your photos, the app automatically clears the metadata and saves them to your phone.

 Remove EXIF Data from Photos on Mac